EskoAftercareCOE/Esko-SC-scripts/README.md

   **description:** allows for downloading all of the of attachements from an email view in one click

   **status:** :wavy_dash: _**(work in progress, may be unstable)**_
-  At the moment, this works only with Chrome, Safari will open tabs and Firefox won't do a thing.
+  At the moment, this works only with Chrome, Safari will open tabs and Firefox won't do a thing

-  **todo:** support for other browsers => if anyone has experience with GreaseMonkey's GM_download or with this polyfill https://gist.github.com/ccloli/832a8350b822f3ff5094 I'd be interested.
+  **todo:** support for other browsers => if anyone has experience with GreaseMonkey's GM_download or with this polyfill https://gist.github.com/ccloli/832a8350b822f3ff5094 I'd be interested

 + ServiceCloud Email Signature [:floppy_disk:](https://github.com/tuxfre/esko-SC-scripts/raw/master/ServiceCloud Email Signature.user.js "Install the scripts") [:page_with_curl:](./ServiceCloud Email Signature.user.js "See the source")
   ------

-  **description:** automatically adds a signature in a mail composer
+  **description:** automatically adds a signature with image(s) in a mail composer field

   **status:** :heavy_multiplication_x: _**(work in progress, doesn't work at all)**_